Recall and Refine: A Simple but Effective Source-free Open-set Domain Adaptation Framework: Methodology

 \subsubsection{Synthetic Data Generation.}

 The first step of our proposed approach involves generating synthetic features for both \textit{known} and \textit{unknown} classes using the source classifier $g^s_{\theta}$.
 Specifically, we optimize the target feature representation $\mathbf{z}^t = h^s_{\theta}(x^t)$ to generate synthetic samples that exhibit low entropy for \textit{known} classes and high entropy for the \textit{unknown} class.
-We denote these optimized synthetic features as $\mathbf{z}_{k}^{*t}$ and $\mathbf{z}_{unk}^{*t}$.
-The unknown features are then clustered in $K'$ classes, and a new target classifier $g^t_{\theta}$ is introduced with $K+K'$ classes.
+We denote these optimized synthetic features as $\mathbf{z}_{known}^{*t}$ and $\mathbf{z}_{unk}^{*t}$.
+The resulting unknown features are clustered into $K'$ groups, and a new target classifier $g^t_{\theta}$ is introduced with $K+K'$ classes.

 In this section, we describe the process for obtaining feature representations for both \textit{known} and \textit{unknown} classes.
 We use standard gradient descent optimization to generate the desired feature representations.

-\textbf{Synthetic \textit{Unknown} Classes Generation:} To effectively identify points near the source classifier's decision boundary, we aim to find $\mathbf{z}^{*t}_{unk}$ that maximizes entropy while ensuring diverse feature representations, thereby reducing the risk of collapsing to a single-point representation.
-To prevent feature collapse, we introduce a variance regularization term in the form of a hinge function applied to the standard deviation of features across the batch dimension.
-Specifically, we initialize the optimization with a noisy version of the original features $\mathbf{z}^t$.
-This process is formulated as follows:
+\textbf{Synthetic \textit{Unknown} Classes Generation:} To effectively identify points near the source classifier's decision boundary, we seek synthetic features $\mathbf{z}^{*t}_{\text{unk}}$ that maximize the entropy while ensuring diverse feature representations, thereby reducing the risk of collapsing to a single point in feature space.
+To prevent feature collapse, we add a hinge‑style variance regularizer $\max\{0,1-\sqrt{\operatorname{Var}(\mathbf{z}^t)}\}$ computed over the entire set of synthetic features, explicitly enforcing $\operatorname{Var}(\mathbf{z}^t)\ge 1$ and encouraging global diversity, similar to \cite{bardes2022variance}.
+Specifically, we initialize the optimization with a noisy version of the original features $\mathbf{z}^t$ by adding Gaussian noise drawn from $\mathcal{N}(0,1.0)$ to the features extracted by the source‑pretrained encoder $h^s_{\theta}$ before any optimization.